HirasawaProject/Hirasawa-Bancho/README.md

 In terms of hardware requirements I've gotten this to run on a Pi Zero

 ## Building
-Building Hirasawa is very easy, all you need to do is run `gradle build` and the jar will be built under `build/libs/HirasawaProjectXXXX.jar`
+Building Hirasawa is very easy, for building testing builds `gradle build` will output to `build/libs/HirasawaProject-Testing.jar`

+If you want to build a production jar `gradle prod build` will output to `build/libs/HirasawaProject-VERSION.jar` using a generated version number based on the date, Hirasawa will also be aware of the version internally

 ## Contribution
-Please wait while I get the bulk of the system frame done first and then I can outline how you can help with development
+Hirasawa is completely open to contribution, please feel free to open tickets or work on what we currently have in the backlog

 ## Licencing
 Hirasawa Project is licenced under the MIT licence so do with it as you please